SEO vs PPC vs Social Media, Gorillas, Bunnies, Google’s Brain, SEO “Experts”, and SEO Consultants

 I see many people that (at first) are ecstatic to get 1st page rankings for things no one is searching.
 Then, months down the line they do the math and figure out that no new business came through their doors and they think to themselves, “But, but, but I’m on the 1st page of Google!”
 Well, your SEO Consultant failed to walk you through the 1st and most basic internet marketing exercise.

 Google gives out search data freely.
 They tell you how many people are searching for…whatever you want.
-Now, the data they give isn’t perfect, but its a great start and it is very accurate for most search phrases.
+Now, the data they give is far from perfect (they hide the low volume traffic numbers, but that’s well over 50% of the total traffic!), but its a great start.
+There needs to be some sort of evidence that your market is out there searching for your products or services.

 Tip: Always ask if they’re giving you “Broad Match Searches” or “Exact Match Searches.”
 Exact match is much more conservative and can help you zero in on precise searches.
 Broad match search quantity includes searches for anything related to that search phrase.
 Exact match only gives results for that 1 specific search phrase.